Dating app: Advantages

 Many of the applications provide personality tests for matching or use algorithms to match users.
 These factors enhance the possibility of users getting matched with a compatible candidate.
 Users are in control; they are provided with many options so there are enough matches that fit their particular type.
 Users can simply choose to not match the candidates that they know they are not interested in.
 Narrowing down options is easy.
 Once users think they are interested, they are able to chat and get to know the potential candidate.
-This type of communication saves the time, money, and risk users would not avoid if they were dating the traditional way.
+This form of communication can reduce the time, cost, and uncertainty often associated with traditional dating methods.
 Online dating offers convenience; people want dating to work around their schedules.
 Online dating can also increase self-confidence; even if users get rejected, they know there are hundreds of other candidates that will want to match with them so they can simply move on to the next option.
 In fact, 60% of U.S. adults agree that online dating is a good way to meet people and 66% say they have gone on a real date with someone they met through an application.
 Today, 5% of married Americans or Americans in serious relationships said they met their significant other online.

+The 39% of online dating users (representing 12% of all U.S. adults) say they have been in a committed relationship or married someone they met on a dating site or app.

+Rejection sensitive individuals

+Individuals high in rejection sensitivity are more likely to use online dating applications.
+As they tend to expect, perceive and overreact to rejection, rejection sensitive individuals struggle with traditional dating.
+Online dating applications allow for them to better reveal their true selves, potentially increasing their dating success.
+Online dating applications also obscure rejection cues, alleviating the rejection-related distress experienced by rejection sensitive individuals.

+Anxiously attached individuals

+Individuals high in attachment anxiety are also more likely to use online dating applications.
+While they harbour negative self-views, anxiously attached individuals are also more eager to enter and commit to relationships.
+Online dating applications allow for them to present "an authentic yet ideal version of themselves", mitigating their tendencies to view themselves as undesirable.
+This increases their romantic confidence, and potentially alleviates their anxiety when searching for a romantic partner.